 One of the few benefits that arose from COVID-19 is the rise in job flexibility across the board.
-The rapid shift to remote working proved to many employers that their business could still operate with a remote workforce.
-In fact, 67 per cent of remote workers in Australia reported a boost in productivity.
+The rapid shift to remote working in 2020 proved to many employers that their business could still operate with a remote workforce.
 Despite this cultural shift to flexible working, many businesses will return to the office as soon as the government directive indicates it’s safe to do so.

 As hiring freezes ease and job interviews ramp up again, many prospects will be looking to incorporate flexible working into their new job agreements.
 However, with some traditional company policies remaining in place, approaching this conversation in job interviews may still be challenging.
 There are still plenty of stories of people requesting flexible work arrangements only to be denied.